mazurowski-lab/segmentation-guided-diffusion/README.md

 1. Train a segmentation-guided (or standard unconditional) diffusion model on your own dataset, with a wide range of options.
 2. Generate images from these models (or using our provided pre-trained models).

 Please follow the steps outlined below to do these.

+Also, check out our accompanying "**Synthetic Paired Breast MRI Dataset Release**" below!

 Thank you to Hugging Face's awesome [Diffusers](https://github.com/huggingface/diffusers) library for providing a helpful backbone for our code!